dvkch/SYEmojiPopover/README.md

 The second class, `SYEmojiPopover`, is the popover view.
-The popover in itslef is made by Runway20 and can be found here: [PopoverView](https://github.com/runway20/PopoverView).
+The popover in itslef is made by NicolasChengDev and can be found here: [WYPopoverController](https://github.com/nicolaschengdev/WYPopoverController).
 The view in the popover is implemented with UITableView.
 It is much quicker than `GMGridView` that you may find in previous versions, but the ability to change the size of the control is a little bit harder, explaining why it hasn't been implemented yet.

 Here are the methods you can use: